ev3dev/ev3dev.github.io/news/_posts/2020-07-13-ev3dev-vscode-extension-beta.md

  class="image-responsive pull-right"
 />

+**Update 2020-07-20: Extension v1.2.0 has been released in the VS Code marketplace.**

 We are working on the next release of the [ev3dev-browser VS Code Extension][1] and we need testers!
 This version mostly contains bug fixes.
 It should do a better job detecting ev3dev devices.
 It also fixes a bug where subprocesses